bitquery/streaming-data-platform-docs/docs/streams/kafka-streaming-concepts.md

 1. server list for connection is "kfk0.bitquery.io:9093,kfk1.bitquery.io:9093,kfk2.bitquery.io:9093"
 2. username and password for SASL over SSL authentication, that you will receive from our team
-3. certificate file for SSL
+3. certificate files for SSL ( client.key.pem, client.cer.pem, server.cer.pem ), you receive them from support team

 Example of connection config looks as: